FAQ • Teens and Drugs • Types of DrugsOrder Form

 Crack or freebase rock is extremely addictive, and its effects are felt within 10 seconds.
 The physical effects include dilated pupils, increased pulse rate, elevated blood pressure, insomnia, loss of appetite, tactile hallucinations, paranoia, and seizure.
 The use of cocaine can cause death by cardiac arrest or respiratory failure.

-Type What is it called?
 What does it look like?
-How is it used?

 Other Stimulants